HUMAN MOVEMENT AND REHABILITATION - 2020/1

 Indicative content includes:

-- Gait analysis; determinants of gait, the gait cycle, the main classes of measurement (spatial and temporal, kinetic, kinematic, EMG and energy expenditure)
+- Gait analysis; determinants of gait, the gait cycle, the main classes of measurement (e.g. spatial and temporal, kinematic, kinetic and neurophysiology).

-- Technical descriptions and review of tools used in movement analysis: body-worn inertial sensors, oxygen consumption, force plates and platforms, goniometry, observational gait tools, passive/active marker detection, plantar pressure systems, EMG and in-vivo force transducers.
+- Technical descriptions and review of tools used in movement analysis, for example: body-worn inertial sensors, force plates and platforms, goniometry, observational gait tools, passive/active marker detection, plantar pressure systems, in-vivo force transducers and EMG.

 - Theoretical foundations of three-dimensional kinematic and kinetic analysis of gait.